 Become a Marriage and Family Therapist

-Counselors who have specialized training in family systems, relationships, and couple dynamics are called marriage and family therapists.
+Counselors with specialized training in family systems, relationships, and couple dynamics are called marriage and family therapists.
 They may work with individuals, couples, or entire families to help them improve communication and solve problems.

 - Typical Education: Master’s degree